Kansas City Metro • Inspection-only GPR

 Yes.
 Public utilities should be marked before service.
 GPR is often used to answer private-side and site-specific questions beyond standard public utility marking.

-Can you scan concrete before drilling?
+Can you scan concrete before drilling or coring?

 Yes.
 Concrete scanning is a core use case for this service before coring, drilling, anchoring, trenching, and saw cutting.